Starias22/cpp-revision/basics/chars-arrays-strings/array.md

 strcpy(dest,src)
 ````

-copy the string from into dest.
+copy the string from src into dest.

 * dest must be a chars array identifier.
 * src is either a constante string or an identifier.